NavyaG-lab/Tech-writer/etl_users/ingestion/archives.md

 ![Archive Flow](../../images/archive_flow.png)

-1. After `model/kamino` is computed, the ETL computes a special dataset called`archive/model-kamino` to contain the archive entry fo this dataset for this run.
-This dataset will contain additional columns containing metadata about the run that generated them, including date and the`metapod` transaction id.
+1. After `model/kamino` is computed, the ETL computes a special dataset called`archive/model-kamino` to contain the archive entry for this dataset for this run.
+This dataset will contain additional columns containing metadata about the run that generated them, including date and unique id of the run.
 2. When `archive/model-kamino` is computed successfully, its data is saved along with other outputs of the run.
 3. The archive data is asynchronously made available in the ETL inputs storage.
 4. When the a future ETL run starts, it queries the inputs storage and uses any archive data available in it, based on the schema specifications made available in the its `DatasetSeriesContract`.
 The output is the `series-contract/model-kamino` dataset which can be used as an input by other datasets in the ETL.